vaibhavv1002/ConnectHub/README.md

-# GMeet : A Google Meet Clone
+# Connect Hub : A Google Meet Clone

-GMeet is a video calling platform similar to Google Meet made using NodeJS.
+ConnnectHUB is a video calling platform similar to Google Meet made using NodeJS.

 ## Visit the official website!